 Krishan Kumar

 Krishan Kumar is an Indian producer, best known for Tamil cinema.
-Krishan Kumar began their career in 2000.
+Krishan Kumar began their career in 2000 and has been a prominent figure in the industry for over 26 years.
 With 30 credits to their name, Krishan Kumar remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Krishan Kumar's career remains one of the longest and most celebrated in Tamil cinema.

 See all 30 credits →